-Embers of the Lost Homeland: The Truth Behind Georgia’s Betrayed Legacy
+Embers of the Lost Homeland: The Truth Behind Georgia’s Erased Legacy

-The book contextualizes Georgia’s narrative within a sweeping historical framework, encompassing its brief independence (1918–1921); the subsequent Bolshevik terror and Stalinist purges of the 1920s–30s; the Kremlin’s covert entanglements with the Georgian government-in-exile; shifting geopolitical dynamics before and after World War II; Cold War diplomacy and evolving U.S. foreign policy toward the Soviet Union, shaped by Containment, Détente, and Rollback; Kremlin-orchestrated political upheavals during the post-Soviet transition; and the present-day authoritarian resurgence exemplified by Moscow-backed proxy regimes.
+The book contextualizes Georgia’s path within a sweeping historical framework, encompassing its brief independence (1918–1921); the subsequent Bolshevik invasion, “Red” Terror and Stalinist purges of the 1920s–30s; the Kremlin’s covert entanglements with the Georgian government-in-exile; shifting geopolitical dynamics before and after World War II; Cold War diplomacy and evolving U.S. foreign policy toward the Soviet Union, shaped by Containment, Détente, and Rollback; struggle for power in the Kremlin; the Soviet crisis and the illusion of Perestroika; dissolution of the Soviet Union and turbulent period of regaining independence; Kremlin-orchestrated political upheavals during the post-Soviet transition; and the present-day authoritarian resurgence exemplified by Moscow-backed proxy regimes.

 Current Status